 On the stage, he guest starred in the Off-Broadway production "Spalding Gray: Stories Left to Tell" at the Minetta Lane Theatre, and performed in the play "The Water Children" at The Matrix Theatre.

-Gorham is a Fresno native who, while attending UCLA met his wife, actress Anel Lopez Gorham with whom he now has two sons and a daughter.
+Gorham is a Fresno native.
+While attending UCLA he met his wife, actress Anel Lopez Gorham, with whom he now has two sons and a daughter.